Optimal stopping problems for the maximum process with upper and lower caps: Introduction

-where $\epsilon\in\R,q>0,(x,s)\in E:=\{(x,s)\in\R^2\,\vert\, x\leq s\}$ and $\mathcal{M}$ is the set of all finite $\mathbb{F}$-stopping times.
+where $\epsilon\in\R,q>0,(x,s)\in \mathbb R^2 := \{(x_1, s_1) \in E | x_1 \leq s_1\}$, and $\mathcal{M}$ is the set of all finite $\mathbb {F}$-stopping times.
 Since the constant $\epsilon$ bounds the process $\overline X$ from above, we refer to it as the upper cap.
-Due to the fact that the pair $(X,\overline X)$ is a strong Markov process,~\eqref{problem1} has also a Markovian structure and hence the general theory of optimal stopping suggests that the optimal stopping time is the first entry time of the process $(X,\overline X)$ into some subset of $E$.
-Indeed, it turns out that the solution of~\eqref{problem1} is given by
+Due to the fact that the pair $(X,\overline X)$ is a strong Markov process, (\ref {problem1}) has also a Markovian structure and hence the general theory of optimal stopping \cite{peskir} suggests that the optimal stopping time is the first entry time of the process $(X,\overline X)$ into some subset of $E$.
+Indeed, it turns out that under some assumptions on $q$ and $\psi(1)$, where $\psi$ is the Laplace exponent of $X$ [see (\ref {Lexponent}), page \pageref{Lexponent}, for a formal definition], the solution of (\ref{problem1}) is given by

-for some function $g$ which is characterised as solution to a certain ordinary differential equation involving scale functions.
-The function $s\mapsto s-g(s)$ is sometimes referred to as the optimal stopping boundary.
-We will show that the shape of the optimal boundary changes according to the path variation of $X$.
-The solution of problem~\eqref{problem1} is closely related to the solution of the Shepp-Shiryaev optimal stopping problem
+for some function $g_\epsilon$ which is characterised as a solution to a certain ordinary differential equation involving scale functions.
+The function $s\mapsto s-g_\epsilon(s)$ is sometimes referred to as the optimal stopping boundary.
+We will show that the shape of the optimal boundary has different characteristics according to the path variation of $X$.
+The solution of problem (\ref{problem1}) is closely related to the solution of the Shepp--Shiryaev optimal stopping problem

-which was first studied by Shepp and Shiryaev~\citep{russian_option,a_barrier_version,a_new_look} for the case when $X$ is a linear Brownian motion and later by Avram, Kyprianou and Pistorius~\citep{exitproblems} for the case when $X$ is a spectrally negative L\'evy process.
-Shepp and Shiryaev~\citep{russian_option} introduced the problem as a means to pricing Russian options, a topic we do not concern ourselves with in this paper.
-Our method for solving~\eqref{problem1} consists of a verification technique, that is, we heuristically derive a candidate solution and then verify that it is indeed a solution.
-In particular, we will make use of the principle of smooth and continuous fit~\citep{peskir, some_remarks} in a similar way to~\citep{peskir,russian_option}.
+which was first studied by Shepp and Shiryaev \cite{russianoption,anewlook} for the case when $X$ is a linear Brownian motion and later by Avram, Kyprianou and Pistorius \cite{exitproblems} for the case when $X$ is a spectrally negative L\'evy process.
+Shepp and Shiryaev \cite{russianoption} introduced the problem as a means to pricing Russian options.
+In the latter context the solution of (\ref{problem2}) can be viewed as the fair price of such an option.
+If we introduce a cap $\epsilon$, an analogous interpretation of the solution of (\ref{problem1}) applies, but for a Russian option whose payoff was moderated by capping it at a certain level (a fuller description is given in Section \ref{application}).

+Our method for solving (\ref{problem1}) consists of a verification technique, that is, we heuristically derive a candidate solution and then verify that it is indeed a solution.
+In particular, we will make use of the principle of smooth and continuous fit \cite{peskir,mikhalevich,pesshir,someremarks} in a similar way to \cite{russianoption,maximalityprinciple}.